CommE2E/comm/docs/dev_environment.md

 ## Node

 Next, install [Node](https://nodejs.org/) using Homebrew.
-We're going to use version 16 to avoid some possible issues that come up on Apple silicon when we install project dependencies.
+We’re going to use version 16 to avoid some possible issues that come up on Apple silicon when we install project dependencies.

 ```
 brew install node@16; brew upgrade node@16